JieGroup/GenAI/docs/source/training/index.md

 - Privacy redaction
 - Diverse in formats and subjects

-### Where Can You Source Data For Training an LLM?
+### Where to Source Data For Training an LLM?

-There are several places to source training data for your language model.
-Depending on the amount of data you need, it is likely that you will draw from each of the sources outlined below.

 - **Existing Public Datasets**: Data that has been previously used to train LLMs and made available for public use.
 Prominent examples include:
-  - **The Common Crawl**: A dataset containing terabytes of raw web data extracted from billions of pages.
-It also has widely-used variations or subsets, including RefinedWeb and C4 (Colossal Cleaned Crawled Corpus).
+  - [The Common Crawl](https://www.commoncrawl.org/overview): A dataset containing terabytes of raw web data extracted from billions of pages
-  - **The Pile**: A popular text corpus that contains data from 22 data sources across 5 categories:
+  - [The Pile](https://pile.eleuther.ai/): A dataset that contains data from 22 data sources across 5 categories:
-	  - **Academic Writing**: e.g., arXiv
+	  - *Academic Writing*: e.g., arXiv
-	  - **Online or Scraped Resources**: e.g., Wikipedia
+	  - *Online or Scraped Resources*: e.g., Wikipedia
-	  - **Prose**: e.g., Project Gutenberg
+	  - *Prose*: e.g., Project Gutenberg
-	  - **Dialog**: e.g., YouTube subtitles
+	  - *Dialog*: e.g., YouTube subtitles
-	  - **Miscellaneous**: e.g., GitHub
+	  - *Miscellaneous*: e.g., GitHub
-  - **StarCoder**: Close to 800GB of coding samples in a variety of programming languages.
+  - [StarCoder](https://arxiv.org/pdf/2305.06161): Near 800GB of coding samples in several programming languages
-  - **Hugging Face**: An online resource hub and community that features over 100,000 public datasets.
+  - [Hugging Face](https://huggingface.co/datasets): An online community with over 100,000 public datasets

-- **Private Datasets**: Curated in-house or purchased.
+- **Private Datasets**: Curated in-house or purchased
-- **Directly From the Internet**: Less recommended due to potential inaccuracies and biases.
+- **Directly From the Internet**: Less recommended due to potential inaccuracies/biases

 ### Example Dataset: TinyStories

+The [TinyStories dataset](https://huggingface.co/datasets/roneneldan/TinyStories) is a collection of short, simple stories designed to train and evaluate language models on narrative understanding and generation.

-As before, fetch [utils.py](https://drive.google.com/file/d/1tKQCXmrT4whJr1V33nBVRhaNzniRT5KE/view?usp=sharing) and run the following to download the TinyStories dataset.
+As before, use [utils.py](https://drive.google.com/file/d/1tKQCXmrT4whJr1V33nBVRhaNzniRT5KE/view?usp=sharing) and run the following to download the TinyStories dataset.
 A bunch of json files will be created within `TinyStories_all_data` under your specified directory `data_dir`.

 ```python
 from utils import download_TinyStories
 download_TinyStories(data_dir="demo_data")
 ```

-## Tokenization
+### Tokenization

 We went through [tokenization and vocabulary](https://genai-course.jding.org/en/latest/llm/index.html#tokenization-and-vocabulary) and discussed their tradeoffs.
 Here is an implementation of it: